junxit/us-congress-bills-116/bill.md

     - **(B)** The Under Secretary of Museums and Research of the Smithsonian Institution.
     - **(C)** The chair of the Smithsonian National Latino Board.
     - **(D)** One member of the Board of Regents, appointed by the Board of Regents.
-    - **(E)** Two Members of Congress, 1 from each political party, designated by the Congressional Hispanic Caucus and the Congressional Hispanic Conference.
+    - **(E)** Two Members of Congress, one from each political party, designated by the Congressional Hispanic Caucus and the Congressional Hispanic Conference.
     - **(F)** Thirteen individuals who shall be appointed by the Board of Regents after taking into consideration—
       - **(i)** efforts to have a politically and geographically diverse representation on the Board of Trustees reflecting States and territories with significant Latino populations;
       - **(ii)** individuals recommended by members of the Board of Trustees; and